convisoappsec/conviso-docs/docs/integrations/github-actions.md

      run: conviso ast run
 ```

-**Note:** To scan your repository with AST, you need to have asset registered on Conviso Platform.
-You also need your API Key, which [you can find using this tutorial](../api/generate-apikey.md).
+**Note:** To scan your repository with AST, you need to have an asset registered on the Conviso Platform.
+Additionally, you'll require your API Key, which [you can find using this tutorial](../api/generate-apikey.md).

 The identified vulnerabilities will be automatically sent to your Asset on Conviso Platform.
 Now you can use the [Vulnerabilities Management](../general/vulnerabilities_management.md) resource to work on the correction flow.